This information explains radioactive iodine therapy to treat thyroid cancer in the inpatient setting.

 The hospital staff that will be taking care of you has been trained in radiation safety.
-They may enter your room to attend to your needs.
-However, they will have to limit the time they spend with you.
+They may enter your room but they will have to limit the time they spend with you.
 They will speak with you from the doorway if they do not need to enter your room.
 Please tell your nurse if you need help or have any problems such as nausea or an upset stomach.

 To limit the amount of radiation that gets on things in your room, protective covers will be placed on your phone, bedside table, and wash basin.
 A disposable mat will be put by the toilet.
 You will have a container to throw away your trash.
 A radiation safety staff member will remove all trash daily.